robin2201/starter-back/README.md

         ...
       ]

+# MODULES
+  - All modules need to be placed into /modules
+  - If not they don't will be imported into app

 # GENERATOR
-  command: npm run generate "moduleName" this action will create a directory called moduleName this directory will contains files:
+  - command: npm run generate "moduleName"
+  - this action will create a directory called moduleName
+  - this directory will contains files:
   ### format:
     ${moduleName}.controller.ts
     ${moduleName}.service.ts